Japheth-Kosgei/Oljore/README.md

 "Oljore" is a African word for "friend".
 As the name suggest, this project is meant to be friend of an architect.

 ## Areas of interest
+- Accomodation Schedules.
 - Case studies.
 - Climatic analysis.

 ## Objectives
+### Accomodation Schedule
+- Provide a user experience for creating and editing accomodation schedules and presenting/printing them.
+- Include a feature of calculating space areas.

 ### Case studies
 - Enable the architect to produce a location map of the building being studied.
 - Do a climatic analysis of that location.